What is an asbestos register?

 - Records their condition

-- Assesses risk
+- Assesses risk in practical terms

-- Provides recommended actions
+- Sets out recommended actions

 - The building was constructed before 31 December 2003

-- It is used as a workplace
+- It is used as a workplace, or workers (including contractors) attend it

 See the legal background → Asbestos Laws in South Australia